 ![]() |

-Question 2 always takes the following format, and is always worth 8 marks:
+This question typically takes the following format, and is always worth 8 marks:

 "How does the writer use language to describe XXX?"